Junazidomi/Data-Science/Data-Science-prediction-projects/House_Price_Prediction_India/README.md

    <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/House_Price_Prediction_India/Picture/who%20is%20selling.png" width="460"/>

    Insight:

+   Based on the visualization of the number of properties sold by seller type, it is evident that the "Deller" category has the highest number of properties compared to the other categories.
+The "Owner" category ranks second, while "Builder" has the fewest properties.
+This indicates that the majority of property transactions in the dataset are conducted through intermediaries or dealers, while direct sales by owners or developers account for a smaller proportion.

 5. Visualization of Type of Property of Houses

    <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/House_Price_Prediction_India/Picture/Type%20property.png" width="460"/>

    Insight:

+   Based on the visualization of property types, it was found that there are more BHK (Bedroom, Hall, and Kitchen) properties than RK (Room and Kithen) properties.

 6. Visualization of Houses sold by Resale

    <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/House_Price_Prediction_India/Picture/RESALE.png" width="460"/>

    Insight:

+   Based on the visualization of the resale property status, it was found that about 93% of all properties sold were resale properties, while about 7% were non-resale properties or newly contructed properties.

 7. Visualization of Status of Houses Under Construction

    <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/House_Price_Prediction_India/Picture/Under%20construction.png" width="460"/>

    Insight:

+   Based on a visualization of properties for sale listed as "Under Construction".
+It was found that about 82% of the properties for sale are not currently under construction, while about 18% are still under construction.

 8. Visualization of Number of House Ready to Move

    <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/House_Price_Prediction_India/Picture/Ready_to_move.png" width="460"/>

    Insight:

+   Based on the "Ready to Move" status visualization it was found that about 82% of all properties for sale are move-in ready, while the remaining 18% are not yet move-in ready.

 9. Visualization of Top 5 Number of Houses Based on Address and RERA authority